Jakob Reiser, Ph.D.

 Gene therapy holds great potential for treating a variety of serious diseases, some of which are now incurable.
 One strategy for delivering therapeutic genes is to use a virus to carry them into cells.
 Such gene delivery vehicles are referred to as vectors.
 Viruses used as vectors are specially modified so they do not reproduce inside the target cells.

-Over the past decade, a variety of researchers have developed gene therapy vectors based on human immunodeficiency virus (HIV).
+Over the past two and a half decades, a variety of researchers have developed gene therapy vectors based on human immunodeficiency virus (HIV).
 But while HIV-derived vectors are promising, they also pose a risk.
 These vectors might insert the therapeutic genes into chromosomes at sites that behave like "on switches" that activate cancer-causing genes.
-This problem occurred previously during a study in France, triggering leukemia in children being treated with gene therapy for an inherited disease of the immune system.
+This problem occurred previously during a studies in Europe, triggering leukemia in children being treated with gene therapy for an inherited disease of the immune system.

-Our goal is to improve the safety of HIV-based vectors so they can be used in the future to treat patients without these risks.
+Our goal is to improve the safety of HIV-based vectors so they do not pose these risks when used to treat patients.
 Therefore, we are trying to engineer such vectors so they insert genes directly into well-defined sites on human chromosomes that lack cancer-causing on-switches.

 These studies will help researchers to design safer and more effective HIV-based gene therapy vectors.
 The knowledge gained from our research will also allow us to evaluate the risks associated with the use of HIV vectors and to provide timely advice on product development for FDA sponsors.

-Our research allows us to evaluate the technologies used to construct, manufacture and test novel LV vectors (purity) and to investigate the ability of these vectors to target specific cell types in animal models (potency and safety).
-The information gained from these studies will enable us to identify potential risks associated with making and evaluating LV vectors for clinical use.
+Our research allows us to evaluate the technologies used to construct, manufacture, and test novel lentiviral vectors (purity) and to investigate the ability of these vectors to target specific cell types in animal models (potency and safety).
+The information gained from these studies will enable us to identify potential risks associated with making and evaluating lentiviral vectors for clinical use.

 Aptamer guided delivery of nucleic acid-based nanoparticles.